isomerpages/nhg-csdo/_clinician-scientist/NHG LKCMedicine Clinician Scientist Preparatory Programme (CSPP).md

 the <strong>Lee Kong Chian School of Medicine (LKCMedicine)</strong> that aims to provide clinicians with an exposure to research in the early phase of their career through research training and project experience.</p>
+<p>Awardees will be offered access to LKCMedicine’s library resources during
+the term of the award.</p>
 <p></p>
 <h4><strong>Award Components</strong></h4>
 <p></p>